Sex education in the United States: Sex education policies and access

-Regional examples
+Regional influences

-There are significant differences in the content of sexual education in different geographic regions of the U.S. Curriculums in the Northeast are less likely to give abstinence-only sex education as a method of pregnancy and STI prevention than curriculums in the South.
+There are significant differences in the content of sexual education in different geographic regions of the U.S. While sex education is taught at nearly every high school in the United States, local beliefs and practices regarding sex heavily influence the way that sex education is taught.
+In general, teaching some form of sex education is widely supported by the American public, but beliefs on whether or not sex should be only between married people can dictate if local schools teach abstinence only education, or if they include lessons about contraceptives and STI prevention.
+States in the Southern and Midwestern parts of the United States are likely to believe that sex should only happen within a marriage.
+They are also the states with the highest percentage of schools teaching abstinence-only sex education.
 This leads to reduced odds of education on a wide variety of topics and methods for students in those areas that teach abstinence-only education.
+The Western and Northeastern parts of the United States are likely to include lessons about various methods of engaging in sexual activity and using contraceptives and/or STI prevention tools.

 States in the Midwest, South, and West are more likely than schools in the Northeast to teach about the ineffectiveness of non-natural birth control methods or just not cover them at all.
+Despite these differences, most of the United States favors stressing abstinence, via abstinence-only or the abstinence best approach.
+However, community and regional views on premarital sex are ultimately reflected in whether or not, and to what degree, the methods of practicing safe sex are additionally taught to students.
 Some varied regional examples are provided below.

 Virginia

 Virginia uses the sex education program called the National Campaign to prevent teen and unplanned pregnancy.
 The National Campaign was created in 1996 and focuses on preventing teen and unplanned pregnancies of young adults.
 The National Campaign set a goal to reduce the teen pregnancy rate by 1/3 in ten years.
 The Virginia Department of Health ranked Virginia 19th in teen pregnancy birth rates in 1996.
 Virginia was also rated 35.2 teen births per 1,000 girls aged 15–19 in 2006.
 The Healthy people 2010 goal is a teen pregnancy rate at or below 43 pregnancies per 1,000 females age 15–17.